Roxana Ng: Organising work

 Ng was active in immigrant women's and garment workers' organising from the mid-1970s onwards, and "continue[d] to refine her conceptualization of race, gender, and class relations based on her organizing experiences."
-Notably, she served as a board member of Inter Pares, and as board member then President (1994–95) of the Canadian Research Institute for the Advancement of Women (CRIAW).
-The organisations she supported included:
+She served as a board member of Inter Pares and as board member then president (1994–95) of the Canadian Research Institute for the Advancement of Women (CRIAW).
+The organisations she supported included the following: